Opinion | Vulnerable Republicans sold their souls to Trump. He’s not helping them.

 So when Sen. Thom Tillis (N.C.) blurted out that “the best check on a Biden presidency is for Republicans to have a majority in the Senate,” he articulated an argument that many other Republicans probably wish they could make.
 But they can’t.

-With four whole days between now and election day, it’s all but guaranteed that Trump will say and do things that make other Republicans’ task more difficult.
+With five whole days between now and Election Day, it’s all but guaranteed that Trump will say and do things that make other Republicans’ task more difficult.
 And in the end, some of them may find that they sold their souls by standing behind him, but wound up losing their careers anyway.